Cayman Islands Attractions

 The house was built by a wealthy Englishman in 1780 to give himself what is still regarded as the best view in Grand Cayman.
 To do this, he used slave labor from Jamaica.
 Fittingly, visitors today can stand on the staircase where the Proclamation of Emancipation (abolishing slavery) was read out in 1835.
 It is a big three storey residence, most substantial compared to the other houses in the Islands at the time which were all small and thatch-covered.
 The ruin of Pedro St James was bought by the Government in the 1990s.
 It is now a finely restored and accurate version of an early 19th century plantation house.

 There is plenty to do on a visit to Pedro St James.
-The 3-D theatre will transport you through the history of Cayman and the people who have lived in the Islands.
+The 3D theatre will transport you through the history of Cayman and the people who have lived in the Islands.
 You will find stories of early settlers, marauders and pirates, visionaries and slaves.
-Modern history is included too.
+Modern history is included.
 A memorial to the effects of Hurricane Ivan stands outside; a testament to Cayman’s ongoing relationship with the forces of nature.
 In 1997, the Government purchased Watler House, an old wattle and daub dwelling, and moved it to Pedro St James to create an art exhibition space.

-How to get to Pedro St James
+How to get to Pedro St. James

-The house is a 20 minute drive East from George Town, near the community of Bodden Town.
+The Pedro St. James Park is a 20 minute drive east from George Town, near the community of Bodden.Town.

 Telephone: (345) 947 3329